Hwesta/advent-of-code/README.md

 # Advent of Code

-Solutions for the 2015 & 2016 [Advent of Code](http://adventofcode.com/) in Python.
+Solutions for 2015, 2016 & 2017 [Advent of Code](http://adventofcode.com/) challenge.
+Probably in Python, may experiment with other languages.